JvanKatwijk/dab-server/README.md

 one of the services that on booting up the RPI will be started.
 As such, it will run without any further interaction from a user, i.e. the RPI can run headless, even without WiFi enabled.
-The user interacts with the server using an android client, using a bluetooth connection.

 The server, after being started, will wait for a user to connect through a bluetooth connection.
 Once connected, the user can actually